 In the beginning, the only reason I started looking for new streams of income was to become debt free as quickly as possible.
 Adding to my resume and finding a better paying (and more satisfying) career was definitely a byproduct of buckling down to pay off all the debt I accumulated over the past few years.

-In a recent monthly progress report, I announced that I increased my income from side gigs and freelance jobs by 40% but I didn’t go into much detail.
+In a past monthly income report, I announced that I increased my income from side gigs and freelance jobs by 40% but I didn’t go into much detail.
 Well, I got lots of emails and comments, asking how I was able to accomplish this.
 Here’s a quick breakdown.

 Many of you are in this same position, where you have a full-time job but want to expand your network and increase your income in the process.
 Or maybe you’re looking to quit your day job and work for yourself as a full-time freelancer.